vbwx/finddup/Manual.md

 - **-q**

-    Do not print the number of duplicated or unique files.
+    Do not print the number of duplicated/unique files or identical hard links.
     Hide the progress indicator.

 - **-0**